 Your WiFi is properly connected and it has an active internet flow but still, you are unable to update your iPhone to iOS 17.
 Try resetting network settings to get rid of the iOS 17 Failed Verification Issue,

 - Then, click the Reset button at the bottom of the screen.

 - Finally, select Reset Network Settings

-This will reset all the network settings bringing it to default state, which might fix the network issues causing failed verification error while downloading iOS 15.
+This will reset all the network settings bringing it to the default state, which might fix the network issues causing failed verification errors while downloading iOS 17.

 Delete The Downloaded Update And Try Again